choiRonald/katacoda-scenarios/Auditing/step3.md

-# Step 3: Set up the dashboard
+# Set up the dashboard

 ### Grafana Dashboard
 Click the new Dashboard link on the right side of the Dashboard picker.
 You now have a blank Dashboard.